 Readmission after discharge is common, especially within the first year after transplantation.
 The admission is usually for treatment of a rejection episode or infection.

-Your first return appointment after a liver transplant will generally be scheduled about one week to two weeks after discharge.
-During this visit, you will see the transplant surgeon and transplant coordinator.
+Your first return appointment after a liver transplant will generally be scheduled about one week after discharge and regularly scheduled intervals after that.
+During these visits, you will see the transplant surgeon, and/or transplant hepatologist and the transplant coordinator.
 If needed, a social worker or a member of the psychiatric team may also be available.

 All patients return to their transplant hospital approximately five months after the transplant.
 If a T-tube was inserted during the operation, it will be removed by the transplant surgeon at this time.

 All patients are scheduled to return to the hospital at their one-year transplant anniversary date and annually thereafter.